1. Update your resume and bring copies

 2. Do your research

-- Find out what organizations will be at the fair on GoldPASS powered by Handshake or the Guidebook app.
+- Find out what organizations will be at the fair on GoldPASS powered by Handshake and download The Fairs App!!

 - Create a list of organizations you are most interested in speaking with at the fair.